sukumDev123/controlbulb/README.md

 # Control The Bulb

-I was created for change time when I want to turn on the light.
+It was created for change time when I want to turn on the light.
 I can set time to off.I want to turn off the light.
 I can set time to off.

 ###### Doing?